datacamp/courses-intermediate-sql-queries/chapter2.md

 AND (certification = 'PG' OR certification = 'R');
 ```

 Let us now write a query to get the title and release year of French or Spanish films released in the 90s that took in more than $2M at the box office.
 We are going to build the query one step at a time so that you get comfortable with each underlying concept in the process!
-In order to facilitate this, we are introducing yet another exercise type, that lets you build the solution to a larger problem step by step.

 *** =pre_exercise_code
 ```{python}